 - Merv: The last of the UNESCO World Heritage Sites, we regret not being able to visit this site work.
 The photos we have seen of Merv are very impressive.
 The site was high on our list but once we reached Ashgabat, we realized we didn’t have enough USD to make the trip work while we were there.
 Word to the wise, bring more money than you think you need.

 - Yangykala Canyon: This is another site I came across in my research of Turkmenistan before visiting.
 The photos show me that the canyon resembles the same topography of the Grand Canyon.
 In talking with other travelers that have been to the country, it is recommended to visit.
 That said, it is incredibly remote and located in the far Western part of Turkmenistan, so I would take some careful coordination with your tour company to pull off.

 Turkmenistan is a very unique place and despite things being considerably different than anything we have ever experienced in our travels, we never felt unsafe during our visit.

 Visitors are held close and required to be accompanied by a tour guide during their visit.
-I find it hard pressed to believe that you could really get into any trouble unless you went looking for it.
+I find it hard-pressed to believe that you could get into any trouble unless you went looking for it.
 Which we do not recommend.

 Most of the cities felt abandoned during our visit.
 When we were out touring, we saw maybe a dozen people on the streets during our entire visit to the country.
 Even the mosques were empty.

 There is a strong military presence, especially in Ashgabat, near the major monuments.
-The couple of times we walked from our hotel to a nearby restaurant we never encountered another person.
+A couple of times we walked from our hotel to a nearby restaurant we never encountered another person.